wp-media/wp-rocket-helpers/various/wp-rocket-update-notification-recovery/README.md

   for one hour and HTTP errors for two hours.
 - Visiting `plugins.php?rocket_force_update=1` as a user allowed to update plugins clears both update caches and forces a fresh request.
-- Activating Updates Recovery redirects the activating administrator once to that forced-check URL, so the integration is tested immediately.
+- Activating Update Notification Recovery redirects the activating administrator once to that forced-check URL, so the integration is tested immediately.
 - WP Rocket's metadata row ends with a bold **Check Available Updates Now** link that runs the same forced check.